WARD 24/7 CSS App

 What is WARD?

-Wireless Assessment of Respiratory and circulatory Distress (WARD) is an innovative clinical support system founded in 2016.
+The Wireless Assessment of Respiratory and circulatory Distress (WARD) project creates an innovative clinical support system and was founded in 2016 as the first continuous and wireless monitoring system of vital signs with real-time AI-interpretation in Denmark.
 The WARD project integrates inputs from patient monitoring devices with intelligent algorithms to yield high-quality patient observation with real-time alarms triggered by patient vital sign deterioration.

 Intended for use in several patient settings where the advantages and benefits of continuous monitoring may be fundamental.
-The WARD system has been used for monitoring in postoperative high-risk patients, in patients hospitalized with COPD, and in patients admitted with COVID-19 infection.
+The WARD system has been tested as monitoring in postoperative high-risk patients, in patients hospitalized with COPD, in patients admitted with COVID-19 infection and lately with patients at home after being discharged

 Aim